pierredavidbelanger/parseclient/README.md

 ### Dependencies

-This library has no mandatory dependency as it is based on JAX-RS.
+This library has no mandatory dependency (except javax.ws.rs-api) as it is based on JAX-RS.
 But to be able to use it, you will need at least a JAX-RS implementation that have support for JSON.

 The easiest way to get started is to include [Jersey](https://jersey.java.net/) client library, with its [Jackson](http://wiki.fasterxml.com/JacksonHome) media plugin, because doing so will enable you to use the out-of-the-box zero configuration utility class to get started quickly.